PatrickMa2022/Portfolio/content/en/Activities.md

 Welcome to a list with some of my activities throughout high school.

-Soccer- I did soccer in 9th grade
+Soccer-  9th grade

-Tennis- I did tennis in 10th grade
+Tennis- 10th grade

 Swimming- 9th grade, 11th grade, and 12th grade